Provide Maximum Care For Your Car's Finish

 How To Towel Dry A Car

-Now you don’t always have to towel dry your car but to get the best look and to avoid water spots, it is best to do so.
-For me, as long as the vehicle isn’t in the direct sunlight, I will let it drip dry for no more than 5 minutes, but this really depends on the weather and your area.
-Using a Shammy (Chamois) is my favorite method because the wetter the Shammy the better it does pulling the water off the car.
+You don’t always have to towel dry your car.
+Although, to get the best look and to avoid water spots, I highly recommend it.
+As long as the vehicle isn’t in the direct sunlight, it can drip dry for about 5 minutes.
+This really depends on the weather and your area.
+Using a Shammy (Chamois) is my favorite method.
+The wetter the Shammy the better it does pulling the water off the car.

-After using the Shammy to remove all the water, I personally use an all cotton medium size bath towel and kind of hand buff the car with it.
+After using the Shammy to remove all the water, use an all cotton medium size bath towel.
+Do a light rub, hand buff to dry up any remaining water.
 You can certainly use a clean dry microfiber towel as well.
 The hand buff just ensures you get any little water droplets you may have missed and it shines the car up.
-Plus if you plan on waxing afterwards, it prepares the car for a dry surface to rub with wax.
+Plus if you plan on waxing afterwards, it prepares the car for a dry surface to apply the wax.

 Waxing A Car

 On this procedure, I will be brief.
 I will soon provide a link to another article on “How To Wax A Car”, so be sure to check back.

 The same as washing the car, you want to be out of direct sunlight and high heat.
 Ideal would be if you could roll the car into a garage or under a carport.
 Although, many wax and polish manufacturers claim it no longer matters if the car is in the shade or not.
 I say better safe than sorry in my opinion.

 My favorite wax/polish has always been Duragloss Automotive Polish and Cleaner.
 I have built Show Cars for many years, and I have always loved the look and the longevity of it.
 I have also been impressed by the Meguiar’s Ultimate Liquid Wax.
 Both do a great job, although the Duragloss I think does a better job removing mild swirls and scratches.